 See all problems of the 2007 Nissan Pathfinder.

-The vehicle having this issue was a 2005 Nissan Pathfinder.
-The vehicle identification number (VIN) of this Nissan Pathfinder is 5N1AR18W15_.
 The transmission started slipping/not responding/hesitation/car 'shaking' when shifting, etc so we took it to a Nissan dealer to ask what happened.
 They said the radiator fluid leaked into the transmission and pretty much destroyed it.
 I asked if they had seen this before or if there was a recall for it and they said they had not seen it nor was there a recall.
 I then called another non-dealer transmission center and they knew what the issue was before I even finished explaining.
 They said they get 2005 Pathfinders about 1 per week and currently had two on the lot -- all with the exact same issue.
 I called the dealership back with this info and they tried to act surprised but I could tell they knew exactly what was going on here.
 Here is a full (and better) description from a pending lawsuit on this problem with the vehicles like we (and so many others) experienced: "transmission failure caused by cracked radiators - faulty radiators are causing coolant to leak into and destroy the transmission.
 An alarming number of Nissan xterra, Pathfinder and frontier owners are stepping forward with stories about their cracked radiators which are causing coolant to leak into the transmission.
 Once mixed with the transmission fluid this lethal combination kills the valves, seals and torque converter -- rendering your entire transmission useless.
 This issue is currently contained to the 2005 model year, but we're keeping our eyes open for reports from other years.
 What's even more troubling is owners who have already had their transmissions "repaired" by an authorized Nissan dealer are still reporting catastrophic transmission failure.
 Through no fault of their own, Nissan owners who are out of warranty are left to cover the hefty repair bill, which can be over $4,500 when all is said and done. ".
-This problem occurred on Monday, April 2, 2012.

 See all problems of the 2005 Nissan Pathfinder.

-The car is a 2006 Nissan Pathfinder.
 Driving the car as I normally do and felt the transmission slipping and acting funny car lost power on hwy took to an aamco transmissions mechanic and was told that the radiator coolant leaked in to transmission.
 So to get it fixed had to rebuild transmission,new torque converter and new radiator.
 I see too many people having the same problems and Nissan dose nothing to fix the problem you call them and they brush you off.
 Mean wail everyone is spending any-ware from $5000 to $7000.
 Could this get looked in to?.
-This issue happened on Mar.
-5, 2012.

 See all problems of the 2006 Nissan Pathfinder.

-The car was a 2005 Nissan Pathfinder.
 On 2/1/12, I had one incident when my car was stopped and when I accelerated and it gave me a push/pull slow to move.
 On 2/2/12 the same thing occurred multiple times.
 My check engine light eventually came on and then my car eventually would not accelerate after being stopped.
 I towed it to midas, who said they were unable to fix it.
 I brought it to lee miles transmission and they told me the radiator fluid mixed with antifreeze fluid causing corrosion and contamination within the transmission.
 I picked it up on 2/6/12 and it was fine driving home.
 While on my work on 2/7/12, the same problem occurred in which I was not able to accelerate.
 I had it towed back to lee miles and it's possibly the torque converter that was replaced with the transmission.
-It was 02/02/2012 when this automatic transmission torque converter issue occurred.

-The vehicle was a 2006 Nissan Pathfinder.
 About 10,000 miles ago I noticed a vibration at 40 and 60mph.
 I took it to a local dealer who replaced two u joints and sent me on my way.
 Well, vibration is back, not only that now that it is winter, my vehicle wont warm up from an idle.
 It never blows hot air.
 These are a couple of symptoms that going forward show the radiator leaking into the transmission causing damage to the gaskets, seals,gears, torque converter.
 Please help the radiator obviously need replacing but not only that the transmission is messed up and stalls out now from time to time.
 It is really expensive to replace and should be covered under a recall program so it forces Nissan to recall just the radiators beofre they start leaking.
-This automatic transmission torque converter problem happened on Wednesday, December 14, 2011.

-The vehicle involved is a 2005 Nissan Pathfinder.
-The vehicle identification number (VIN) of this Nissan Pathfinder is 5N1AR18U75_.
 After transmission flush, transmission failed shortly thereafter.
 Replaced transmission June 2009.
 March 2010 had vibration problem and returned for transmission repair again.
 Second torque converter replaced.
 Within 1 week vibration issue returned.
 Dealer review confirmed that coolant from radiator had leaked into transmission and that radiator and transmission need to be replaced.
 This would be my second transmission, and third torque converter in less than a year, due to a faulty radiator used by Nissan in '05 & '06 models.
-This automatic transmission torque converter problem happened on Mar.
-22, 2010.

 |Problem Category||Number of Problems|